 As magical as only her music can be, she awed the world last year with the release of her debut single Running, presented as an inner dialog with herself.
 “It is easy to be distracted by the mundane, to be thrown around by the different circumstances life presents us.
 We often place limitations on ourselves that hold us back from what we are intended to do,” she says.
 “Running asks the question – ‘what are you afraid of?’ – and how far are you willing to go to rid yourself of those fears?”

 Last October, she released the accompanying visuals for the track: an exquisite convergence of destruction and beauty.
 No wonder visuals will be presented as a key narrative in Abi’s work.
 “Humans are fickle, we are creatures of habit – visuals offer a break from our own realities,” she explains.
 Abi is undoubtedly the full package- she not only sings and plays, she also writes her own songs.
-“It’s just a damn shame I don’t dance,” she laughs.
+“It’s just a damn shame I don’t dance,” she jokes.

 Songwriting seems to be a rare sighting in artists nowadays but it’s as natural as life itself for Abi.
 “I rarely think about the connection between the two.
 Writing and singing my own material is how I create music, and the industry is an afterthought.”
 It is only natural to be inquisitive about her creative process but “a good chef never fully shares their secret ingredients,” so we’ll have to keep wondering.